FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

 \subsubsection{Relative Error across Scales}

-Absolute error metrics such as MAE and RMSE do not reflect the relative scale of errors across features with different magnitudes, so we also report MAPE as a complementary metric.
-As shown in Table~\ref{tab:mape}, FADTI ranks within the top three methods in most dataset–pattern combinations and often achieves the best MAPE, suggesting that, on these benchmarks, it preserves the relative scale of the original time series more faithfully than competing approaches.
+Since MAE and RMSE do not directly reflect relative scale across features, we also report MAPE as a complementary metric.
+As shown in Table~\ref{tab:rmse_mape}, FADTI ranks within the top three in most settings and often achieves the best MAPE, suggesting better preservation of relative scale across variables.